tgm-team/tgm/docs/tutorials/dgraph_tutorial.md

     ...
 ```

-the data loader computes offets into the storage, performs slicing operations, materializes the sliced views, and the applies hooks on the materialized data.
+the data loader computes offsets into the storage, performs slicing operations, materializes the sliced views, and the applies hooks on the materialized data.
 See our [hook management tutorial](../tutorials/hook_tutorial.md) for more details.

 ______________________________________________________________________